 4 - Secure access and identity of the signatory

-It is possible to choose a level of security adapted to specific needs and to set up one of the three degrees of reliability of the electronic signature.
-According to the eIDAS regulation, the use of electronic signature provides three levels of security: standard (a checkbox), advanced (the identity of the signatory is linked to the signature) and qualified (each signatory must first identify with a trusted service provider).
+It is possible to choose the level of security depending on your specific needs.
+The three levels of security for electronic signatures are: standard (a checkbox), advanced (the identity of the signatory is linked to the signature) and qualified (each signatory must first identify with a trusted service provider).

-Indeed, the mere fact of filling a box, putting your name or "agreement" on a website is considered an electronic signature.
+The mere act of filling a box, putting your name or "agreement" on a website is still considered an electronic signature.
 The great advantage of the standard signature is that it remains very accessible to the signatory.
 The issue is that this type of signature is easily counterfeited.
-On the other hand, advanced and qualified e-signatures have a higher legal value and can be used for high-value and high-risk agreements – the transfer of ownership of real estate, for example.
-These categories of signatures make it possible to guarantee the identity of the signatory while conforming to the European regulation on the protection of data (GDPR), which aims at greater transparency and responsibility when it comes to the sharing of personal data.
+On the other hand, advanced and qualified e-signatures have a higher legal value and can be used for high-value and high-risk agreements.
+These categories of signatures make it possible to guarantee the identity of the signatory while conforming to certain regulations, such as the European regulation on the protection of data (GDPR).

-To summarise, the digitalization of services and processes is helping to accelerate trade in Europe in many sectors.
-On a daily basis, the electronic signature facilitates interactions between companies, individuals, and public organizations.
+To summarize, the digitalization of services and processes is helping the acceleration of trade in many sectors.
+On a daily basis, electronic signatures facilitate interactions between companies, individuals, and public organizations.
 Being able to choose the level of security appropriate to the needs of companies also allows us to rethink and modernize the way information and documents are accessed, managed, and secured within organizations.